 To-do list in Paymo

 Be More Productive: If you can’t get manager buy-in for a new software, update your own toolbox.
-Use a tool like Paymo or Asana to get more organized, create checklists, attach files to tasks, and organize your digital workflow in a way that works for the way you think and work.
+Use a tool like Paymo to get more organized, create checklists, attach files to tasks, and organize your digital workflow in a way that works for the way you think and work.
+Or clock in your time on your Mac or PC through an online “tomato” clock like the ones advised in the Pomodoro method.

 4. Get Enough Sleep to Reduce Stress

 Productivity isn’t just something you control in the workplace.
 There are many outside factors that contribute to your mental health and productivity by the time you walk into the office, like diet, personal relationships, and sleep—the latter being one of the most important factors.
 Why?
-Because less sleep leads to more stress.
+Because less sleep leads to more stress, which slows you down.
+It eventually leads to time theft, making you take your time performing a task because you did not fully understand that piece of information explained by your employer, which leads to even more stress.

 “Too many sleepless nights can lead to increased levels of cortisol in the body, meaning physiological stress responses will be heightened.
 Additionally, REM sleep suppresses the production of norepinephrine (another stress hormone) and helps our brains process the events of our lives,” explains health experts in, How Stress Impacts Your Life.